The Christian Centre offers a variety of spaces for hire at reasonable rates.

-We also have a small treatment room with hand basin available to hire, Hair salon available to hire from £25.00 per morning and £40.00 per day.
+We also have a small treatment room available to hire, from £12 per hour

 The Dorking Christian Centre is owned and managed by the Methodist Church, in accordance with the Standing Orders of the Methodist Church of Great Britain.
 The Centre is also bound by relevant legislation and statutory guidance which takes precedence over any local policies.
 All policies listed below form part of the terms and conditions for use of the building.
 For further detailed information contact the Centre Managers

 The Methodist Church's Standing Orders state that alcohol cannot be supplied, sold or used on Methodist premises, nor may Methodist premises be used to promote the use or sale of intoxicants.
 The Christian Centre is a shared resource with the Anglican Church and as such there are circumstances when alcohol may be served.
 Alcohol must never be sold or seen to be sold on the premises.
 That means there must be no exchange of money for alcohol even if requested as a donation.
 If you feel it necessary to serve wine at your event, you need to include it in your event's ticket price.
 (We would prefer it, in an ideal world, if wines and spirits were not offered as raffle prizes).
 We are not licensed premises and under no circumstances should you attempt to obtain to obtain a council license as the Trustees are unable to give consent.

 A 20% fee may be charged for late cancellations.
 Hirers should check individual terms on invoices for full details.
 If bookings have to be cancelled by the Centre for any reason the compensation to the hirer is limited to the hiring fee.